 Peeking out over the waters of the North Pacific Ocean and reaching its arm up into the belly of the Salish Sea is the state of Washington.
 It’s home to a fabulous diversity of natural beauty.
-From temperate coastal rainforests to high desert to imposing peaks of the Cascade Range, the State of Washington is a place flush with natural diversity.
+From temperate coastal rainforests to high deserts to imposing peaks of the Cascade Range, the State of Washington is a place flush with natural diversity.

-From high desert on the eastern side of the Cascades to pristine temperate rainforests on the Olympic Peninsula, wilderness captures the soul of those that visit this place.
+From the high desert on the eastern side of the Cascades to pristine temperate rainforests on the Olympic Peninsula, wilderness captures the soul of those that visit this place.
 And for skiers and snowboarders, and those that are in search of true alpine adventure, Washington doesn’t disappoint.

 Rising steeply from the ground and into the sky is the northern portion of the Cascade Mountain Range.
-There, the highest peak in mainland United States, Mt.
+There, the highest peak in the mainland United States, Mt.
 Washington, sits watching over the forests that surround its base.

 Mt.
 Washington is just one of many peaks in the PNW.
 And with such an abundance of mountains, the state supports a whopping 17 ski areas and numerous backcountry options.

-Skiing and Snowboarding in the Evergreen State
+Skiing and Snowboarding in The Evergreen State

 The Cascades command the topography of central Washington, essentially acting as the backbone of the state.
 And along each side of the Cascades, peppered across the state, ski resorts are plentiful.
-Whether you’re centered in Seattle, Wenatchee or northern Washington, skiing is just a drive away.
+Whether you’re centered in Seattle, Wenatchee, or northern Washington, skiing is just a drive away.

-From the depths of the Puget Sound to the foothills of the Cascades, one can often see the majesty of the soaring peaks – no matter where you are in the state.
+From the depths of Puget Sound to the foothills of the Cascades, one can often see the majesty of the soaring peaks – no matter where you are in the state.